-382 In this study, the changes of hydro-meteorological variables were evaluated to identify the main climatic factor for streamflow changes in the cryospheric 383 Yangbajain Catchment.
-We find that the annual streamflow especially the annual 384 385 baseflow increases significantly, and the rising air temperature acts as a primary factor 386 for the increased runoff.
-Furthermore, through parallel comparisons of sub-basins in 387 the Lhasa River Basin, we indirectly presumed that the increased streamflow in the 388 Yangbajain catchment is mainly fed by glacier retreat.
-Due to the climate warming, the total glacial area and volume have decreased by 38.05 km (12.0%) and $4.73 \times 10^{9}$ 389 $m^3$ (26.2%) in 1960-2009, and the areal extent of permafrost has degraded by 406 km 390 391 (15.3%) in the past 22 years.
-As a results of permafrost degradation, groundwater 392 storage capacity has been enlarged, which triggers a continuous increase of 393 groundwater storage at a rate of about 19.32 mm/10a.
-This can explain why baseflow volume increases and baseflow recession slows down in autumn and early winter.
-394
+In this study, the changes of hydro-meteorological variables were evaluated to 402 403 identify the main climatic factor for streamflow changes in the cryospheric Yangbajain Catchment.
+We find that the annual streamflow especially the annual 404 baseflow increases significantly, and the rising air temperature acts as a primary factor 405 406 for the increased runoff.
+Furthermore, through parallel comparisons of sub-basins in the Lhasa River Basin, we indirectly presumed that the increased streamflow in the 407 408 Yangbajain catchment is mainly fed by glacier retreat.
+Due to the climate warming, the total glacial area and volume have decreased by 38.05 km^2 (12.0%) and 4.73×10^9 409 410 m^3 (26.2%) in 1960-2009, and the areal extent of permafrost has degraded by 406 km2 411 (15.3%) in the past 22 years.
+As a results of permafrost degradation, groundwater 412 storage capacity has been enlarged, which triggers a continuous increase of 413 groundwater storage at a rate of about 19.32 mm/10a.
+This can explain why baseflow 414 volume increases and baseflow recession slows down in autumn and early winter.
+At last we find that there is a large water imbalance (> 5.79×10^7 m3/a) between 415

-At last we find that there is a large water imbalance (> $5.79 \times 10^7 \text{ m}^3/\text{a}$ ) between 395 melt-derived runoff and the actually increase of runoff and groundwater storage, 396 397 which suggests more than 60% of the reduction in glacial melt should be lost by 398 subsurface leakage.
-However, the pathway of these leakage is still an open question 399 for further studies.
-More methods (e.g., hydrological isotopes) should be adopted to 400 quantify the contribution of glaciers meltwater and permafrost degradation to 401 streamflow, and to explore the change of groundwater storage capacity as frozen 402 ground continues to degrade.
+416 melt-derived runoff and the actually increase of runoff and groundwater storage, 417 which suggests more than 60% of the reduction in glacial melt should be lost by 418 subsurface leakage.
+However, the pathway of these leakage is still an open question 419 for further studies.
+More methods (e.g., hydrological isotopes) should be adopted to 420 quantify the contribution of glaciers meltwater and permafrost degradation to 421 streamflow, and to explore the change of groundwater storage capacity as frozen 422 ground continues to degrade.

-403 Acknowledgements:
+423 Acknowledgements:

-404 This work was supported by the National Natural Science Foundation of China

-405 (NSFC) (grants 91647108, 91747203), the Science and Technology Program of Tibet

-406 Autonomous Region (2015XZ01432), the West Light Foundation of the Chinese

-407 Academy of Sciences (29Y929621) and the Special Fund of the State Key Laboratory

-408 of Hydrology-Water Resources and Hydraulic Engineering (no 20185044312).
+This work was supported by the National Natural Science Foundation of China (NSFC) (grants 91647108, 91747203), the Science and Technology Program of Tibet Autonomous Region (2015XZ01432), and the Special Fund of the State Key Laboratory of Hydrology-Water Resources and Hydraulic Engineering (no 20185044312).